Edinburgh’s Most Instagrammable Locations: Picture-Perfect Spots You Can’t Miss

 Calton Hill

-Calton Hill is famous for its stunning panoramic views that extend throughout the city and offer dramatic backdrops that are perfect for engagement photos.
+Calton Hill is famous for its stunning panoramic views that extend across the city, offering dramatic backdrops perfect for engagement photos.

 National Monument, Nelson Monument, and Dugald Stewart Monument offer unique settings and viewpoints that are ideal for capturing both intimate and dramatic moments.